MCV EvoSeti

 The MCV EvoSeti (stylised as eVoSeti) is a low-floor double-decker bus body built by MCV Bus & Coach as a replacement for the MCV DD103.
 It was unveiled in May 2015.

 Design

-The EvoSeti body is built on the Volvo B5TL and Volvo B5LH 2-axle chassis for the United Kingdom, as well as the tri-axle Volvo B8L chassis at either 12 m or 12.8 m for Hong Kong.
+The EvoSeti body is built on the Volvo B5TL and Volvo B5LH 2-axle chassis, as well as the tri-axle Volvo B8L chassis at either 12 m or 12.8 m.
 Typically, UK examples have a single passenger door for use outside London, with Transport for London specification EvoSetis equipped with an additional central exit door for London use.
 The EvoSeti is also able to be specified as a purpose-built open-top bus.